bzumby/noize-warner/README.md

 2. start pulse audio with: pulseaudio -D

 It seems that it is necessary to run pulseaudio -D before each start of 'docker run'.
 At least on mac

+---
+Dont forget to copy/paste Kubernetes config from $HOME/.kube to Jenkins user $HOME